OnePythoneer/trading-bot/README.md

 # trading-bot

 A paper trading bot for crypto and stocks.
-Uses EMA crossover (9/21) filtered by RSI to generate buy and sell signals.
-No real money — simulated P&L only.
+Uses EMA crossover (9/21) filtered by RSI to generate buy and sell signals with simulated pnl.

 ## Setup